 Coming from a presentation coach, you might find this surprising.
 But hear me out.
 Here is why you should disable the presentation autopilot; now.

 First, did you notice I just equated presentation to PowerPoint slides in the intro of this article?
 That’s what most people do.
 I actually have serious misgivings about this mindset because it just leads us to terrible outcomes.
 Presentations are about moving people forward, not about pretty pictures.
-As a leader, you should be in the
+As a leader, you should be in the change business, not in the slide design business.

 But more importantly, sometimes giving a presentation is just not the best choice.
 Why?
 Two big reasons: